BarryLiuCQ/RoboND-Kinematics-Project/README.md

 T_total = simplify(T0_7 * R_corr)
 ```

-To check results we can evaluate the indivdual results when all thetas is equal zeros and compare it to simulator values.
+To check results we can evaluate the indivdual results when all thetas is equal zeros and compare it to rviz simulator values.

 ```python
 ### Numerically evaluate transforms (compare this to output of tf_echo)